iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > The app is convenient but the doctor I had was rude, didn't really listen to my issues and kept interrupting me.<br> :date: __2021-03-11 02:42:13__

 > Great<br> :date: __2021-03-08 20:12:22__

-> I set up a doctor appointment for my sleep, waited 16 minutes in the waiting room after the set appointment time, only to be told that he's unavailable.
-I would rate him but so far I'm unable to find his information or even asked why he's declined to see me as a patient today.
-So far this app has been the worse to appointments, I'm giving it one more chance with a therapist to see if it's any better this round.<br> :date: __2021-02-22 20:40:24__

-> Good doctor, hard to hear at times but overall great experience in short matter of time.<br> :date: __2021-01-29 15:34:50__